What does a Content Manager do?

 Responsibilities:

-- Develop and implement a comprehensive content strategy that aligns with business goals and audience needs.
+- Develop and execute content strategies aligned with business goals and audience needs.

 - Create, edit, and manage original content for various platforms including websites, blogs, social media, and email campaigns.

-- Collaborate with marketing, design, and product teams to ensure content consistency and quality across all channels.
+- Collaborate with marketing, design, and sales teams to ensure content consistency and effectiveness.

-- Conduct content audits and analysis to measure performance and identify areas for improvement.
+- Conduct content audits to evaluate effectiveness and identify areas for improvement.

-- Stay updated on industry trends and best practices to ensure content remains relevant and engaging.
+- Stay current with industry trends and best practices to ensure content remains fresh and relevant.

 Qualifications

-- Proven experience (5+ years) in content management or a similar role.
+- Proven experience in a content management role, preferably in a digital environment.

 - Proficiency in content management systems (CMS) and digital marketing tools.